zecos/tezt/README.md

 * add snapshotting
 * should be able to run global tezt from a parent directory, and it run tezt on all sub directories that have tezt installed
+  * note: this will require removing duplicates...so if there's a duplicate